Michael S. Regan

-Michael Stanley Regan (born August 6, 1976) is an American environmental regulator.
-He has been serving as the 16th administrator of the Environmental Protection Agency since March 11, 2021.
-He is the first African American man to serve in the role.
+Michael Stanley Regan (born August 6, 1976) is an American environmental regulator who served as the 16th Administrator of the Environmental Protection Agency under President Joe Biden from 2021 to 2024.
+He was the first African American man to serve in the role.

 Regan has formerly served as the secretary of North Carolina's Department of Environmental Quality and air quality specialist in the United States Environmental Protection Agency (EPA).
-His elevation to that role was widely praised by environmental groups because of his track record for addressing environmental racism and supporting policy to address climate change.
+Since leaving the EPA at the end of the Biden Administration, Regan returned to North Carolina as a Distinguished Fellow at the Duke University Sanford School of Public Policy.

 Early life and education

 A native of Goldsboro, North Carolina, Regan is the son of Mavis Regan, a nurse for nearly 30 years, and Zeb Stuart Regan Jr., a Vietnam War veteran, retired colonel in the North Carolina Army National Guard, and former agricultural extension agent.
 He has a brother and a sister.
 Growing up, he hunted and fished with his father and grandfather in the inner coastal plain of North Carolina.

-Regan attended North Carolina A&T State University, where he received a Bachelor of Science degree in earth and environmental science.
+Regan attended North Carolina A&T State University (HBCU), where he received a Bachelor of Science degree in earth and environmental science.
 He then attended George Washington University in Washington, D.C., where he received a Master of Public Administration.